 When it comes to investing, however, the financial services industry would prefer you hop on the plane (your investment strategy) without ever choosing a destination.
 Imagine if you booked a flight solely based on your tolerance for turbulence and your time horizon for the trip.
-These factors do matter from a psychological standpoint, but on their own, they do not determine your ability to reach your desired destination.
+These factors do matter from a psychological standpoint, but they bear little influence on your destination.

 Goal setting is a required starting point for successful investing.

 The same is true for investing.
 I assume most people are only willing to take market risk and trust their money to financial institutions for a period of time because they want to achieve certain things in their lives that require funds in the future.

 These goals should play the primary role in recommending an appropriate allocation between safe (cash), moderate (bonds) and risky (stocks) assets.
 Here’s how this approach helps align your investment strategies with your goals.

 This approach helps you draw out where you want to go in life, and then formulate a plan to get there.
 A goals-based financial plan doesn’t just help you nail the right amount of funding, it also helps you give attention to your various spheres of interest.

 A goals-based financial plan brings all your goals together, moving beyond the narrow thinking of a “retirement number” or net worth target to help you keep all of your goals in view.